-Cheeseballs are such a hit during the holidays, and this easy Holiday Bacon Ranch and Walnut Cheeseball is a classic holiday appetizer.
-The cheeseball is the perfect food to bring to any party.
+The Christmas cheese ball appetizer is the perfect food to bring to any party.
 If I am short on time, I use pre-made real bacon to make it quick and get it ready to eat.

-But, this cheeseball turned out delicious, and it was a quick and suuuuper easy recipe to make.
+This is a quick and suuuuper easy recipe to make.
 And, you know what?
-Prepare to be greedy and not want to share it, cause it’s that good.
+Prepare to be greedy and not want to share it at your holiday gatherings, cause it’s that good.

 Add the two containers of cream cheese to a medium-sized bowl.